-Shopping at your local Goodwill stores makes a lot of sense these days and can save a lot of your money.
-This web site caters to those readers who wish to see some examples of the success stories experienced by knowing how and what to shop for when visiting these and other thrift stores.
+This web site caters to those readers who wish to see some examples of the success stories experienced by knowing how and what to shop for when visiting the Goodwill and other thrift stores.
 Here are a few examples of items purchased within our own metropolitan area.
 What are your experiences?

 Pants Price Comparison